21 Reasons Live Chat Can Help you Grow Your Business

 This voice of customer data can be extremely powerful.
 Positive feedback means you’re doing things right, but any passive or negative comments you receive should be addressed to improve your handling of chat with a customer.

-Live chat is fast becoming a “must have” communication tool for any business.
+Live chat is now a “must have” communication tool for any business.

 As adoption rates for the companies that use chat continue to grow, it’s only a matter of time before all of your competitors are using it.